lalan992/project-booksManagement/README.md

 ## Books API
 ### POST /books
 - Create a book document from request body.
 Get userId in request body only.
-- Make sure the userId is a valid userId by checking the user exist in the users collection.
+- Make sure the userId is a valid userId by checking the user exist in the  collection.
 - Return HTTP status 201 on a succesful book creation.
 Also return the book document.
 The response should be a JSON object like [this](#successful-response-structure)
 - Create atleast 10 books for each user
 - Return HTTP status 400 for an invalid request with a response body like [this](#error-response-structure)